LeoMx11/06-Integration_Project/README.md

 # Integrating Bulk RNA-seq Data to Genome Pipeline

-### By Leo McMahon
+***By Leo McMahon***

 This pipeline outlines how to go from raw bulk RNA-seq reads, in this case drawn from the NCBI Sequence Read Archive (SRA) using the SRA Toolkit.

 In using this pipeline, different projects will have to start at different steps.
 For example, if you already have your .fastq files ready from another source other than SRA, you can obviously skip the first step of downloading the .fastq files from NCBI.

-Additionally, in using the MASTERPROCESS file, all of the necessary steps will be executed sequentially with no outside input from the user.
+Additionally, in using the MASTERPROCESS file, all of the necessary steps (starting when .fastq files have already been collected) will be executed sequentially with no outside input from the user.
 However, if you only want to use one of the steps, the individual files will also be included so that a step-by-step process can be used if necessary.

+## Step 0: Clone this repository to Pod

 ## Step 1: Collect your data